 1. Submission procedure and workflow

-Peer Community Journal publishes only articles first peer-reviewed and recommended by one of the thematic PCIs (see current thematic PCIs).
-The editorial policy, evaluation process, and appeal process of the Peer Community Journal are those of the thematic PCIs.
+Peer Community Journal publishes only articles first peer-reviewed, accepted and recommended by one of the thematic Peer Communities In (PCIs, see current thematic PCIs).
+The editorial policy, evaluation process, editorial decisions and appeal process of the Peer Community Journal are those of the thematic PCIs.

 1) Deposit your article on a preprint server or in an open archive and obtain a DOI (or another unique identifier).
-Raw data, scripts, and code must also be available to readers, either in the text or through a correctly versioned deposit in an open repository with a DOI or another permanent identifier.
-Templates for preprints are available for word and for latex users (no google docs here because line numbering is impossible in google docs).
+Data, statistical scripts, command lines and simulation code must made available to reviewers and recommenders at the time of submission and to readers after acceptance and recommendation.
+After recommendation, they must be available to readers, either in the text or through a correctly versioned deposit in an open repository with a DOI or another permanent identifier.
+Templates for preprints are available in docx, google doc and latex users.

 2) Submit your article to one of the thematic PCIs according to their scope.
-Please consult the guide for authors of the corresponding PCI.
+Please consult the guide for authors of the corresponding PCI (eg see the guide for authors of PCI Ecology).

 3) In case of acceptance by the thematic PCI, your article is recommended.